Off Center Fed (OCF) Dipole Antennas

 • “What disadvantages does it have ?”

-• "For short feedline lengths, other solutions are more practical."
+• "For short feedline lengths, other solutions are often more practical."

-Openwire-Fed Dipoles REQUIRE a matchbox - on all bands, all the time.
+Openwire-Fed Dipoles REQUIRE a Antenna Matchbox - on all bands, all the time.

 AND that is their BIGGEST disadvantage.
 But it doesn't stop there . . .

-In fact, the best way to match them is with a fully symmetrical matchbox, not just any old matchbox.
+Some "claim" the best way to match an OWCFD is with a true "Balanced Matchbox".
 These matchboxes are rare and very expensive compared to the more common asymmetrical matchboxes.
 It has taken me many years to realize that this method is not the only way to efficiently achieve multi-band performance.
 I have finally woken up!

 INSTEAD of feeding the dipole in the middle with openwire, let's consider feeding it off-center with coax, through a 4:1 balun.
 It certainly works!
 But what is the downside?

-HOWEVER, AS LONG AS THE FEEDLINE IS LESS THAN 100 FEET LONG, the difference remains LESS THAN 1 dB* “if” you build it right.
+HOWEVER, AS LONG AS THE FEEDLINE IS LESS THAN 100 FEET LONG, and fed with good quality coax, the difference remains LESS THAN 1 dB* “if” you build it right.

-*Reality Check: Most people using openwire feedline today are not using the correct type of matchbox and as a result, incurr MORE LOSS IN THEIR MATCHBOX than the loss incurred when using an OCF instead of an openwire-fed dipole.
+*Reality Check: Many people using openwire feedline today are not using the correct type of matchbox and/or, if using a populat T-Network tuner are not tuning it properly.
+As a result, they incurr MORE LOSS IN THEIR MATCHBOX than the loss incurred when using an OCFD instead of an OWCFD.

-Done right, the performance and efficiency of the OCF approaches that
+Done right, the performance and efficiency of the OCFD approaches that

-So what can be done wrong with an OCF?
+So what can be done wrong with an OCFd?

 • Wrong choice of design, and then compensating with a matchbox.

-• THIS is the most common thing people do wrong.
+• This is also one of the most common things people do wrong.

-The problem with openwire-fed/center-fed antennas like the double-zepp is, antennas resonant on one band have a ridiculously high impedance on their 2nd harmonic.
-It is no different than a normal dipole, as described above.
-It can be difficult, sometimes even impossible to match the 2nd harmonic band without having to change the feedline length, unless you use monster matchboxes.
+The problem with OWCFD antennas like the "double-zepp" is, antennas resonant on their fundamental band have a ridiculously high impedance on their 2nd harmonic.
+It can be difficult, sometimes even impossible to match the 2nd harmonic band without having to change the feedline length, unless you use Monster Matchboxes.

 are very E-X-P-E-N-S-I-V-E !